 Wondering how you’ll spend time during your vacation to Washington Island in Door County, Wisconsin?
 Here are the best things to do in and around Washington Island!

 These are just some of the amazing things to do in Door County.
 Make sure to check out all of Hello Door County’s posts on things to do in Door County.
+Also, if you find yourself on Washington Island, our post on the best Washington Island restaurants can help guide you to a great place to eat.

 Ride the Washington Island Ferry Line